ccicconetti/ccicconetti.github.io/simpat.md

 Furthermore, we have run two additional scenarios (with respect to the [conference version](percom2019.md)):

-1. Comparison of our proposed distributed dispatcher with a near-optimal centralized solution proposed in the work [Online job dispatching and scheduling in edge-clouds](https://doi.org/10.1109/INFOCOM.2017.8057116) and a distributed tasklet scheduling solution from [Context-Aware Data and Task Placement in Edge Computing Environments](https://doi.org/10.1109/PERCOM.2019.8767386), under different heterogeneous network/load conditions.
+1. Comparison of our proposed distributed dispatcher with a near-optimal centralized solution proposed in the work [Online job dispatching and scheduling in edge-clouds](https://doi.org/10.1109/INFOCOM.2017.8057116) and a distributed tasklet scheduling solution from [Context-aware data and task placement in edge computing environments](https://doi.org/10.1109/PERCOM.2019.8767386), under different heterogeneous network/load conditions.
 2. A sensitivity analysis aimed at studying the relative, possibly compound, effects of the system parameters on the performance in terms of the key performance metrics, using our tool [factorial2kr](https://github.com/ccicconetti/factorial2kr).

 Main findings: